How to Overcome OCR’s Limitations

 1. Accuracy Limitations: While OCR technology has advanced significantly, it’s still not perfect.
 Factors like image quality, handwriting variations, and complex layouts can impact accuracy rates.
 Errors in extracted text can lead to incorrect data entry, misinterpretation of information, and ultimately, business inefficiencies.

-3. Data Extraction Challenges: OCR might still struggle with certain document types, such as handwritten text, heavily stylized fonts, or documents with complex layouts.
+3. Data Extraction Challenges: OCR might still struggle with certain document types, such as handwritten text, heavily stylized fonts, or documents with complex layouts or layouts that change frequently.
 These challenges can make it difficult to extract accurate and complete data, limiting the usefulness of the OCR process.
+Making the process of OCR automated without using other technology would include adding hundreds or thousands of rules by hand.
+Even then, documents would still have to be screened.

 4. Integration Difficulties: Integrating OCR into existing business workflows can be complex.
 Ensuring compatibility with different document formats, data storage systems, and other applications can require significant technical expertise and resources.